rajatgirotra/study/ssl/1_README.txt

 We must learn to differentiate between the file extensions above and the actual encoding used for the certificate.
 Encoding is different to the file extensions.
 The following codings are available

 1) DER: A binary encoding used for the X.509 certificate.
 These kind of files can have the extension .der, .crt, .cert, .cer
-2) PEM: An ASCII endoded X.509 certificate.
+2) PEM: A base64 encoded ASCII X.509 certificate.
 Has -- BEGIN CERTIFICATE-- and -- END CERTIFICATE -- lines. file extension could be .pem, .crt, .cert, .cer
-3) KEY: Just contains the PUBLIC or PRIVATE in PKCS8/PCKS12 format.
+3) KEY: Just contains the PUBLIC or PRIVATE key in binary DER or ASCII PEM format

 you can use openssl tools to find the encoding type or convert between encoding types.
 For example a PEM format is a simple ASCII format which has BEGIN CERTIFICATE and END CERTIFICATE delimiters.